OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 ## Summary points

-In this tutorial we demonstrate how to fit spatiotemporal models for SOC to estimate SOC stocks in t/ha.
+In this tutorial we have demonstrated how to fit spatiotemporal models for SOC to estimate SOC stocks in t/ha for world mangrove forests.
 We fit two independent models for SOC content (%) and for bulk density, then aggregate values to produce global estimates of SOC for the whole mangroves.
-This is so-called 3D predictive soil mapping approach with independetly fitted components of SOC stocks.
-For modeling we use a compilation of soil samples from literature and various national and international projects (at total of 12,000 samples).
+This is so-called 3D predictive soil mapping approach with independently fitted components of SOC stocks.
+For modeling we use a compilation of [soil samples from literature](https://opengeohub.github.io/SoilSamples/) and various national and international projects (at total of 12,000 samples).
 As covariate layers we use standard climatic, terrain, vegetation and hydrological parameters.

 Results of strict cross-validation using 5-fold blocking (where spatially close points are used either for modeling or validation) show that the CCC for SOC (%) is about 0.7 and for bulk density around 0.65.
 The mapping uncertainty is somewhat higher than for SOC mapping projects where interest is agricultural land.
+This is most likely due to the following reasons:

+1. Most of world mangrove forests are in Tropics and covered with vegetation whole year; vegetation cover might not be correlated with SOC content,
+2. Point data (digitized from the literature mainly) used for training is largely unharmonized and many points have relatively inaccurate location,
+3. A lot of SOC is covered in deeper soils, so depth only marginaly helps model SOC,

-The tutorial demonstrates that Random Forest that ignores spatial overlap and would likely result in overfitting.
+The tutorial demonstrates that Random Forest that ignores spatial overlap would likely result in overfitting.
 This illustrates importance of doing strict validation to build models and interpret the results.
-As most important covariates for mapping SOC models show soil depth and Landsat SWIR bands.
+As the most important covariates for mapping SOC models show soil depth and Landsat SWIR bands.

-Based on spatiotemporal prediction of SOC stocks, we estimate that the global SOC stocks are in average about 350 t/ha (0–100 cm) or (67% interval: 232–470 t/ha) i.e. about 4.6 gigatonnes (67% interval: 3.1–6.2), which is significantly less than we estimate directly from soil samples.
+Based on spatiotemporal prediction of SOC stocks, we estimate that the global SOC stocks for world mangrove forests are in average about 350 t/ha (0–100 cm) or (67% prob. interval: 232–470 t/ha) i.e. about 4.6 gigatonnes (67% prob. interval: 3.1–6.2), which is somewhat less than we estimate directly from soil samples.
 This is for 2 main probable reasons:

 1. The soil samples (points) are usually collected for top-soil, hence average most likely over-estimates deeper soils,
 2. Soil samples are in most cases collected inside mangrove forests, so that lower stocks in the transition areas would have been likely over-estimated,

-Also note that our results show that, in average, SOC for mangrove forests did not change, although one would need to validate specifies areas to see if in some parts there are gains / losses in SOC.
+Also note that our results show that, in average, SOC for mangrove forests did not change (see below), although one would need to validate specifies areas to see if in some parts there are gains / losses in SOC.

 <div class="figure" style="text-align: center">